Dolores has landscaped for private clients, maintained one client's small orchid collection, and keeps 30 houseplants.

 Not long ago, orchids were an exotic and expensive rarity, a flower only seen at special occasions.
 New large-scale growers have made the moth orchid a popular and affordable flowering houseplant.
 Delicate flowers bloom along the ends of long, arching stems.
 (Those stems will need support.)

 Blooms last for up to six weeks.
+(Last year I had one in constant bloom for over three months!)
 Plants kept in bright but not direct sunlight in an orchid medium that are watered thoroughly and allowed to dry out may bloom again.
 Fertilize with a commercial orchid fertilizer and follow manufacturers' directions.

 Paperwhites or Narcissus Papyraceus